adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 23/4/20

+*

 ## 22/4/20

 * Used Solr for the first time.
 * Made changes inside a library's code which makes me wonder how 99% of work is understanding the code and 1% is adding your stuff in it.

+## 22/4/20

+* Used "Convert to Smart Art" in powerpoint for first time.
+Handy life hack!
+* Reminder that PCA is deterministic as no parameters.

 ## 21/4/20